 The leopard shark is known for its black saddle-like pattern and large spots that can be seen on its back.
 They are the reason behind its common name.
 The species’ diet consists of shrimp, bony fish, clams, crabs, and fish eggs.

-This species poses no danger to humans.
+This shark poses no danger to humans.
 The only attack ever recorded on humans resulted in a nosebleed on the diver’s part.
 You might not get to interact with one, as leopard sharks flee quickly.

-8. Sand tiger shark
+8. Sand Tiger Shark

 Size | Tooth length | Nature | Incredible Feature |